In a 5 year research project sponsored by the USGA and Airfield Systems, overseen by Kevin McInnis and James Thomas at Texas A&M University.

 The AirField Synthetic drainage system for sports field, putting green and other golf applications was shown to provide up to 3 more days of plant available water than a traditional gravel drainage profile.

-AirField has been marketing the AirDrain geocell for drainage for over 8 years, one of the first to understand the dramatic performance of an Airfield System was Tim Peterson with the Arizona Cardinals.
-Tim eventually selected Airfield over 20 other drainage systems in 2003, for the University of Phoenix Stadium.
+AirField has been marketing the AirDrain geocell for drainage since 2002.
+One of the first to understand the dramatic performance of an Airfield System was Tim Peterson with the Arizona Cardinals.

 In an NFL Players Association poll, the field at University of Phoenix Stadium has been voted the league’s top playing surface since 2006 and running.